hellohellohell012321/TALENTLESS/README.md

 ---

-**If you have any questions, open a ticket and I’ll gladly help clarify the differences between the open and closed-source versions.**
+**If you have any questions, open a ticket in the Discord and I’ll gladly help clarify the differences between the open and closed-source versions: https://hellohellohell0.com/discord.**

 ---

 **NOTES:**

 * All files loaded via URLs from hellohellohell0.com (e.g., `translator.lua`) are identical to the files in this GitHub repository with the same name.
+* The `SONGS` folder in this repository is still the one accessed by the published/distributed version of TALENTLESS.

 ---